Peptides: The Skin’s Language of Renewal

 Protection from environmental stressors

-When the skin’s barrier is strong, it retains moisture more effectively and becomes less reactive — resulting in a calmer, healthier complexion.
+When the skin’s barrier is strong, it retains moisture more effectively and becomes less reactive, resulting in a calmer, healthier complexion.

 Supporting Peptides From Within

 While peptides themselves are not absorbed directly from food, the body uses amino acids from protein-rich nutrition to create its own peptides naturally.
+A balanced diet helps provide the building blocks the skin needs to function optimally.

 Wild-caught fish